-- Add and/or Drop a course after the start date.....\$30.00 per transaction - Drop prior to the start of classes......100% Tuition Refund
+- Add and/or Drop a course after the start date.....\$30.00 per transaction

-- Drop prior to the third class session......50% Tuition Refund - Drop after the third class session......0% Tuition Refund
+- Drop prior to the third class session......50% Tuition Refund

 Please note students will not be automatically dropped for missing the first class.
 Missing one class session will drop the final grade by one letter grade.
 If you have to miss the first class, or the first week of class for online classes, you must contact your instructor in writing before or after the first class/first week.
 However, a grade reduction will apply.